tomsowerby/omnipay-metacharge/README.md

         's3DMerchantData' => $s3DMerchantData, //Or $_POST['MD'] should be the same
     );

+    // Any validation of the session that you might need to do here.

+    // Resume the request
     $request = $gateway->s3DAuthorisationResume($s3dParams); /* @var $request \Omnipay\Metacharge\Message\S3DAuthorisationResumeRequest */

     $response = $request->send(); /* @var $response \Omnipay\Metacharge\Message\PaymentResponse */

-    // Is it a success, after 3D secure? var_dump($response->isSuccessful()); // bool
+    // Is it a success, after 3D secure?
+Note, this response is the same as an initially successful payment. var_dump($response->isSuccessful()); // bool
     var_dump($response->getData()); // array